segmentio/segment-docs/src/connections/storage/warehouses/schema.md

 ## Identifies table

-The `identifies` table stores the `.identify()` method calls =.
+The `identifies` table stores the `.identify()` method calls.
 Query it to find out user-level information.
 It has the following columns:

 | method          | property                                                                                                                                                                                   |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |